alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-02/day-082/day-82-1-egw.md

 ---
-title: EGW Reading
+title: The Exodus PP 281-284b
-subtitle: The Exodus PP 281-284b
+subtitle: EGW Reading
 ---

-Chapter 25—The Exodus
+### Chapter 25—The Exodus

 This chapter is based on Exodus 12:34-51; 13-15.